 Bursting with brightly colored dahlias, Zionsville’s painted traffic box at the corner of 106th Street and Zionsville Road pays homage to the town’s past.
-The cheerful piece of urban art is the work of Cynthia Young, who is not only the executive director of SullivanMunce Cultural Center but an artist as well.
+The cheerful piece of urban art is the work of Cynthia Young, but an artist as well.
 It was initiated by the Zionsville Cultural District (ZCD) as part of its Public Arts Initiative and is one in a series of planned painted traffic boxes.
 ZCD requested that the first box pay tribute to dahlias.

 “ZCD requested that the one at 106th Street and Zionsville Road be related to the dahlia since we used to be known as the Dahlia City and it is close to the street, just east of the box, that bears the dahlia name,” Young says.
 “I selected yellow dahlias because there was once a lemon-colored award-winning dahlia from Zionsville called ‘Zions’s Pride’.”

 Bringing public art to Zionsville is a goal of the ZCD and the Town of Zionsville.
 Possible Artists were identified and invited to submit designs that the Public Arts Committee reviewed.
 Young was selected and her design was approved by the committee.

 “I have always admired botanicals and chinoiserie and used them quite often in the interiors I designed whether in fabrics, wallpaper or art,” Young says.
 “I like the combination of line drawings of plants and flowers combined with rendered ones.
 I thought the combination would be a beautiful way to handle the dahlia box and give it interest.”